stygiang/tankrc/README.md

 - **Sensor tinting:** CH5/CH6 (ultrasonic) modulate the headlight color from green (clear) to red (danger) as obstacles get closer.

 Address, frequency, RGB channel assignments, and blink behaviors are all editable from the serial wizard so you can match whatever wiring layout you prefer.

+## Wi-Fi control panel
+_Note:_ To keep the core RC loop stable on low-power setups, the firmware ships with networking disabled (`TANKRC_ENABLE_NETWORK=0`).
+Flip it to `1` once you’re ready for Wi-Fi/web control.

+Once the ESP32 joins your Wi-Fi (or exposes its fallback `TankRC-Setup` access point), open `http://<device-ip>/` to launch the TankRC Control Hub.
+The web UI mirrors the serial wizard, adds live telemetry, a styled mock RC model, and manual overrides (hazard/lighting) without leaving your browser:
+- Update Wi-Fi credentials, PCA9685 address/frequency, and feature toggles in one place.
+- Watch real-time steering/throttle/ultrasonic data animate the mock tank.
+- Trigger hazard flashers or force lighting states directly from the UI—useful when the radio is powered down.
+- Default AP credentials: **SSID** `TankRC-Setup`, **password** `tankrc123`.
+- Pull NTP time for accurate timestamps and download session logs (`/api/logs?format=csv`) for tuning or debugging.
+- Back up or restore the entire runtime configuration via the dashboard (JSON export/import) to clone settings across vehicles.

+Changes saved through the web interface persist via NVS and automatically reconfigure the firmware.